-Outside Roard Limits
+Outside Board Limits

 We limit the number of other public company boards our directors may join to ensure that our directors are able to rigorously prepare for and participate in Board and Committee meetings.
 Directors who are full-time employees of the Company or who serve as chief executive officers or equivalent positions at other public companies may not serve on more than one other board of a publicly traded company.
 Other directors may not serve on more than four boards of public companies (including the Company's Board).
-Any Audit Committee member's service on more than three public company audit committees will be subject to the Board's determination that the member is able to serve effectively on the Company's Audit Committee and the disclosure of that determination in ABM's annual proxy statement.
-A director is required to notify the Governance Committee before accepting an invitation to serve on another board to enable ABM to consider whether (1) any regulatory issues or potential conflicts are raised by the director accepting such an invitation and (2) the director will have the time required for preparation, participation and attendance at Board meetings.
-Service on other boards and other commitments are considered by the Governance Committee and the Board when reviewing Board candidates and in connection with the Board's annual self-assessment process.
+Any Audit Committee member's service on more than three public company audit committees will be subject to the Board's determination that the member is able to serve effectively on the Company's Audit Committee and the disclosure of that determination to serve on another board to enable ABM to consider whether (1) any regulatory issues or potential conflicts are raised by the director accepting such an invitation and (2) the director will have the time required for preparation, participation and attendance at Board meetings.
+Service on other boards and other commitments are considered by the Governance Committee and the Board's annual self-assessment process.
 The Governance Committee is responsible for reviewing directors' compliance with the Company's overboarding policy on an annual basis.
 All of our current Board members are in compliance with the Company's overboarding policy.